fiskaltrust/interface-doc/doc/general/operation-modes/operation-modes.md

 An ASP.<span></span>NET application provides the functionality of a queue via the REST service.
 This service is provided in Austria and Germany.
 For details, please refer to the country specific appendices.

-#### Queue Nutshell
+#### Queue

-The queue nutshell serves to encapsulate the functionality of a receipt chain for various platforms and localisations.
+The queue serves to encapsulate the functionality of a receipt chain for various platforms and localisations.
 In accordance with the interface description, the queues can be addressed individually or via a load balanced channel of the launcher.

-#### SSU Nutshell
+#### SCU

-The SSCD (Secure Signature Creation Device) nutshell serves to encapsulate the communication with a signature creation device.
+The SCU (Signature Creation Unit) serves to encapsulate the communication with a signature creation device.
 The respective signature creation device can be accessed via different channels: directly, locally, or via network.
 This service is provided only on selected markets.
 For details, please refer to country specific appendix.

-#### Helper Nutshell
+#### Helipad Helper

-The Helper nutshell is used to support updates and configurations.
+The Helipad Helper is used to support updates and configurations.

+#### Supported platforms

+For supported platforms, please refer to the appendices of the applicable markets:

+- Supported platforms in Austria
+- Supported platforms in Germany

 ### SaaS installed components

-For POS systems hosted and maintained by a third-party (SaaS, Cloud-Hosting).
 No installation or configuration is required for the client and any platform can use this service.
 The availability and use of SaaS installed components is dependent on local regulations and currently available for Austria, France and Germany.
 In Austria and France the SaaS installation is hosted and operated by fiskaltrust ("ft.SignatureCoud").
-In Germany, because of different market regulation, the fiskaltrust.Middleware components must be hosted and operated by the POS creator in the same datatcenter where the receipt generation process of a distributed point of sale system occutrs.
+In Germany, because of different market regulation, the fiskaltrust.Middleware components must be hosted and operated by the POS creator in the same datatcenter where the receipt generation process of a distributed point of sale system occurs.

 The components for the SaaS solution are the same as for the local solution; except the launcher, which is not needed.
-In Germany, the fiskaltrust.Middleware components can be delivered by a predefined Kubernetes Namespace which can be deployed by a Helm-Chart. fiskaltrust provides a "Backend POD" Docker image and Helm-Charts to be deployed at the poscreators environment.
+In Germany, the fiskaltrust.Middleware components can be delivered by a predefined Kubernetes Namespace which can be deployed by a Helm-Chart. fiskaltrust provides a "Backend POD" Docker image and Helm-Charts to be deployed at the POS creators environment.

 ### Configuration of the fiskaltrust.Middleware